Hello – and welcome to my first blog post as a freelancer. I know, it was a surprise to me too!

 - when I carried out my first private tutoring job with a Primary pupil after not teaching for 18 months.

 All nerve-wracking stuff.
 All to be developed in detail in my ‘How I got to this point’ blogs to follow.

 So – to choose the name for my blog.
 As SfEP colleagues who attended the last two Annual Conferences will know, I stand out, because I am 6 feet tall.
 I can be spotted across a crowded room.
 Helen Stevens, a fellow lofty SfEP-er, and a huge support to all, commented to me at Conference, “It’s good to talk to someone taller than me!”.

 I am also proud to have held onto my lilting Scottish accent: I spent my first 23 years living in Paisley, in the West of Scotland.
 I consider myself Scottish.
 Having said that, the last 30 years of my life have been spent in the pretty countryside of Essex, in East Anglia, immortalised in my husband’s oil paintings.
 I could succumb to the accent of Estuary Essex … nah.

 A family conference (about much more important matters) finished with me uttering, “So I’ve thought of a name for my blog.
 What do you think …?”.

 What followed was a flowing of ideas, several changes of direction, discussion and debate.
 You know that feeling when you wish you’d never started something.
 Anyway, the name ‘Tall Tartan Tells’ was born.
 (We thought that ‘Tall Tales’ might … not give the professional image I was after.)

-I look forward to sharing my experiences as a new business owner and proofreader with you, while giving useful tips along the way about what I’ve learnt.
+So I have started … I look forward to sharing my experiences as a new business owner and proofreader with you, while giving useful tips along the way about what I’ve learnt.
 I’m sure, if you’re a newbie freelancer, you will be having the same doubts, fears and excitements.
 Why not share them?